Yarn Winding: Soft Winding and Hard Winding Machines

 Winding Arrangement of FADIS P300

-• One spindle gets directly driven by the motor & the other one gets the drive through a shaft connected to the motor.
+- One spindle is directly driven by the motor, while the other receives drive through a shaft connected to the motor.

-• A moving guide gives the traverse motion.
-Again, the guide is connected to the adjacent guide by a toothed belt.
+- A moving guide provides the traverse motion.
+The guide is connected to the adjacent guide by a toothed belt.

-• It is possible to make rounder packages which leads to better dyeing performance.
-The traverse is relatively shorter so package to package gap is higher.
+- This design produces rounder packages, which leads to better dyeing performance.
+The traverse is relatively shorter, so package-to-package gap is higher.

-Well, that marks the end of our lesson on the soft winding machines.
-Now, we’ll glance over the hard winding machines.
+That marks the end of our lesson on soft winding machines.
+Now, we’ll examine hard winding machines.

 Different Parts and Yarn Path Diagram of Hard Winding Machine